 20 Given the breadth of the mandate established by Arts 10–14, it is nearly impossible to give a detailed substantive account of the external powers of the GA as they have unfolded in practice; all the more so since the GA does not usually specify the legal bases of its actions.
 In functional terms, these powers may be divided into a comprehensive right of discussion, linked to a related right to the procurement of information of any kind, and an equally sweeping right to make recommendations.
 After four decades dominated by the issue of self-determination of colonial peoples and the fight against South Africa’s policy of apartheid, the main centre of the GA’s attention has undergone a strategic shift.
 There remains a strong focus on the rights of the Palestinian people.
 However, economic advancement, disarmament, and ecological protection of the planet have come to the foreground, together with strong emphasis on economic and social rights, in particular attempts to reduce the frightening levels of poverty in the world.

 21 Another objective steadfastly pursued by the GA is the codification and progressive development of international law, according to Art.
 13 (1) (a).
 In this context, the GA leaves most of the ‘non-political’ questions to the ILC, but it prefers to assign other matters to special committees (such as those set up to search for a definition of aggression, the establishment of principles on friendly relations).
 The 1982 UN Convention on the Law of the Sea was also the fruit of a special committee created in 1967, whose mandate was then taken over by the Conference on the Law of the Sea (Conferences on the Law of the Sea).
 Today, the issue of environmental protection increasingly turns up on the GA’s agenda.
 Finally, the GA may also ask the ICJ to render advisory opinions.
-Famous are the Nuclear Weapons Advisory Opinions, the Israeli Wall Advisory Opinion (Legal Consequences of the Construction of a Wall in the Occupied Palestinian Territory), and the Accordance with International Law of the Unilateral Declaration of Independence in Respect of Kosovo (Advisory Opinion) (Kosovo).
+Famous are the Nuclear Weapons Advisory Opinions (Legality of the Use by a State of Nuclear Weapons in Armed Conflict [Advisory Opinion] ICJ Rep 66; Legality of the Threat or Use of Nuclear Weapons [Advisory Opinion] ICJ Rep 266), the Israeli Wall Advisory Opinion (Legal Consequences of the Construction of a Wall in the Occupied Palestinian Territory) ( ICJ Rep 136), and Kosovo (Advisory Opinion) (Accordance with International Law of the Unilateral Declaration of Independence in Respect of Kosovo [Advisory Opinion] ICJ Rep 403).

 E. Legal Status within the UN System